raphaelpg/ProjectA/README.md

 Wait untill the browser open and Metamask asks for login.

 ## Interact with the app

-Once the app started, select the network 7545 in Metamask (if not appearing, set it using "Custom RPC" button).
+Once the app started, select the network 7545 in Metamask.

 Three Metamask accounts are used:
 	Account #1: owner of the App
 	Account #2: the owner of ALY ERC-20 tokens
 	Account #3: the owner of DAI (ERC-20 tokens in this example)

-After changing account in Metamask, you might need to refresh the browser for the change to be considered.
+Important: after changing account in Metamask, refresh the browser for the change to be considered.

 Select the account#2 in Metamask and place a Sell order, setting the price and the volume of ALY you want to sell and clicking on the Sell button.
 The order should appear in the order book.

-Select the account#3 in Metamask, you can place a Buy order with the same price to exchange tokens with account#2.
+Select the account#3 in Metamask, refresh the browser, place a Buy order with the same price to exchange tokens with account#2.
 The exchange is automaticaly done when two orders have a matching price.

 You can check each token's balance in the App and in Metamask.

 ## Running the tests

 Run a local blockchain using ganache-cli: